Sign In / Sign Out

 Atlanta-based architect Merrill Elam took design cues directly from the building's site.
 "The Arizona desert landscape provokes mis-readings," she told Architectural Record magazine.
 "Plants look like animals, animals look like rocks, rocks look like animals, plants look like rocks, animals look like plants . . . eye foolers."

 Ross-Blakley Hall provides some eye-foolers of its own.
 Inside, a landing between floors juts into nothingness at a distinct point, appearing as a ship's prow from which to overlook a sea of activity below.
 Outside, the west facade leans 7 degrees toward adjacent fields, softening the glare of the afternoon sun.
 Some observers see the resulting form as an "open book."

-Whether or not these associations and images are intentioned, the humanities units at home in Ross-Blakley Hall—the Department of English, the Institute for Humanities Research, and the Humanities Lab—are glad to celebrate them in place.
+Whether or not these associations and images are intentioned, the humanities units at home in Ross-Blakley Hall are glad to celebrate them in place.

 John J. Ross and William C. Blakley were Phoenix attorneys and ASU College of Law alumni who were killed in an airplane crash in 1987.
 The Ross and Blakley families raised contributions from friends, family, colleagues, and community members to name the building for the two best friends as a "living memorial."
 It was dedicated on Nov.
 5, 1993.

 "I can't think of a higher honor," one family member told the Jewish News of Greater Phoenix at the time of Ross-Blakley's dedication, "than being remembered in a center of learning."